COVID-19: Negatively Impacting the Social Security Retirement System

 As of the end of March 2020, 17 million Americans are not working and have filed for unemployment benefits, and that number is expected to grow.
 Where will the money deficit come from to pay into the Social Security System?

 While current retirement benefit payments aren’t expecting an impact, future retirement benefits for those currently working will be.
 The Social Security Board of Trustees previously projected that Social Security’s $2.9 Trillion in reserve assets will exhaust by 2035; COVID-19 will push the depletion date sooner.

-When Americans receive their CARES Act stimulus checks starting in mid-April 2020, there won’t be any Social Security income tax (listed as SSI on pay stubs) taken, nor will it be a source of income for the 2020 income tax filing.
+When Americans received their CARES Act stimulus checks starting in mid-April 2020, there was no Social Security income tax (listed as SSI on pay stubs) taken, nor was it a source of income for the 2020 income tax filing.
 Additionally, unemployment benefits checks don’t have Social Security income tax taken out either.
 Both put additional strain on the Social Security system even though they help Americans during this pandemic.
 What can you do to help your future Social Security Retirement benefits reduction?